What is increasing term life insurance?

 Key takeaways

-• Increasing term life insurance is more expensive and complicated than level term life insurance.
+• Increasing term life insurance is more expensive and complicated than comparable level term life insurance policies.

-• If you want to increase the amount of life insurance you have, you’ll typically need to apply for additional life insurance coverage with your insurer.
+• If you want to increase the amount of life insurance you have, your best option is usually to apply for a separate life insurance policy.

 What is an increasing term life insurance policy?

-Increasing term life insurance is a type of term life insurance plan in which the face value of the policy (the death benefit) increases each year by a certain amount.
-It’s different from simply increasing your existing coverage amount by adding a policy or rider.
+Increasing term life insurance is a type of term plan in which the payout of the policy increases each year by a predetermined amount.
+It’s different from simply increasing your total existing coverage amount by adding another policy or a rider.

-Premiums can sometimes fluctuate throughout the term, depending on your specific policy.
-To compensate for a larger death benefit over time, premiums for increasing term policies are higher than they’d be for a level term policy.
+Your premiums can sometimes fluctuate throughout the term, depending on your specific policy.
+To account for a larger death benefit over time, premiums for increasing term policies are higher than they’d be for a level term policy.

-→ Learn more about what determines life insurance rates
+Learn more about the cost of life insurance

-Increasing term insurance requires higher premiums than level term insurance because of the potential for a larger death benefit later in the term.
-We recommend purchasing a traditional term life insurance policy with a guaranteed death benefit amount instead.
+Increasing term insurance is more expensive than level term insurance because of the potential for a larger death benefit later in the term.

 Pros of increasing term insurance